bee-san/pyWhat/README.md

 Or if you come across some piece of text and you don't know what it is, `What` will tell you.

+# 👾 Contributing

+`what` not only thrives on contributors, but can't exist without them!
+If you want to add a new regex to check for things, you can read our documentation [here](https://github.com/bee-san/what/wiki/Adding-your-own-Regex)